 Frank O’Bannon Grant (formerly the Indiana Higher Education Grant) Program: The Frank O’Bannon Grant is designed to provide access for Indiana resident students to attend any eligible participating college or university in Indiana.
 The grants, targeted to tuition and fees, are need-based and do not require repayment.
 The dollar value of state grants will vary from year to year.
 Full-time enrollment is required.

-Indiana Part-Time Grant: This program is designed to encourage part-time undergraduates to start and complete their degrees or certificates.
-It is specifically designed to help those students who are taking at least 3 but less than 12 credit hours per term at an eligible college or university.
-The part-time grant is a limited need-based award and requires no repayment.
+Adult Student Grant This program is designed to encourage part-time undergraduates to start and complete their Associate or Baccalaureate degrees or Certificates by subsidizing part-time tuition costs.
+It is specifically designed to help those students who are taking at least 6 but less than 12 credit hours per term at an eligible institution.
+The student must meet State residency requirements, have filed a FAFSA and otherwise qualify for state aid.
+The Part-Time grant is a need-based award.
+This grant requires no repayment.